About Us

 Miranda graduated from Virginia Tech with a degree in Human Development in 2015.
 After spending five years working with children and adolescents in different settings, she returned to school after becoming frustrated with the limits of the systems meant to serve children.
 She received her Master of Science in Social Work and a Trauma Treatment Certificate from the University of Tennessee in 2022.
 Miranda brings a passion for wraparound care to the families served by our organization.
 She is stubborn in her pursuit of resources and services for children, teens, and families who have been impacted by abuse, neglect, and other injustices.
 Outside of work, Miranda enjoys outdoor gardening in the summer and hydroponic gardening in the colder months, hiking with her husband and dog, Moxie, and watching comedies.

-Angela Austin, LCMHC, LCAS-A, Full-Time Therapist [email protected]
+Xia Bell M.S., LCMHC, LCAS-A, NCC, Part-Time Therapist [email protected]

-Betsy Hurd, MSW, LCSW, Contract Therapist [email protected]
+Betsy Hurd, MSW, LCSW, Full-Time Therapist [email protected]

 Betsy Hurd, LCSW, has over sixteen years of experience working with adults, children, adolescents, and families.
 She began to specialize in treating people who have experienced traumatic events in 2011 and has maintained that focus ever since.
 Betsy also specializes in culturally relevant therapy for the Latiné and LGBTQIA+ populations using TF-CBT, ART, and Triple P. In addition, she works with parents who want to learn new parenting skills so they can improve their relationships with their children.